N'Faly Dante

-N'Faly Dante (born 19 October 2001) is a Malian professional basketball player for the Atlanta Hawks of the National Basketball Association (NBA).
+N'Faly Dante (born 19 October 2001) is a Malian professional basketball player, who most recently played for the Atlanta Hawks of the National Basketball Association (NBA).
 He played college basketball for the Oregon Ducks.
 He was a five-star recruit who attended Sunrise Christian Academy in Bel Aire, Kansas.

 High school career

 Dante attended Sunrise Christian Academy in Bel Aire, Kansas.
 In his junior season, he averaged 16 points, nine rebounds, and three assists per game, leading his team to a 22–6 record and its first GEICO Nationals appearance.

 Recruiting

 Dante was a consensus five-star recruit, one of the best centers in his class, and the number one recruit from Kansas.
 On 13 August 2019, in a letter addressed to his mother on The Players' Tribune, he announced his reclassification to the 2019 class and committed to play college basketball for Oregon.